liborgit/davmo-print-script/README.md

-# Automation Script for Printing Incoming Orders (Invoices)
+# Automation Script for Printing Incoming Invoices

 This program is designed for automatically downloading and printing PDF files from a specified list stored in JSON format.
 The script also logs which files have been successfully printed to prevent duplicate printing.
 It was created for a private client and is published with prior consent.